Terms and Conditions of Sale and Supply (England & Wales law)

 Risk of loss or damage

-Risk of loss or damage passes to the Buyer as follows: (a) for DAP shipments, upon delivery at the agreed destination; (b) for FCA shipments, upon handover of the Goods to the Buyer’s carrier at the Seller’s premises.
+Risk passes to the Buyer as follows: (a) for DAP shipments, upon delivery at the agreed destination; (b) for FCA shipments, upon handover of the Goods to the Buyer’s carrier at the Seller’s premises.

 4.4.1